OUR BOARD

 Treasurer

-Rod is a registered architect, certified facility manager, and LEED AP (accredited professional).
+Rod is a retired architect, certified facility manager, and LEED AP (accredited professional).
 He formed Knowledge Consulting, a sustainability, architecture, and facility management consulting firm in 2014 after retiring from a 40-year career at DuPont Pioneer where Rod provided design, code compliance, accessibility, facility information and technology, sustainability, and project management consulting for the company.

 Rod is a long time involved member of Immanuel United Methodist Church in Des Moines.
 His participation at an Iowa IPL Cool Congregations workshop in 2008 helped trigger the formation of Immanuel’s Green Team, which he has been an active participant in ever since.
 Rod has led a number of seminars and classes on sustainability-related topics both at the church and elsewhere and continues to be an advocate for sustainable design and care of creation.